jackylee1/rynmurdock.github.io/about.md

 # About

 Hello!
-I am a University of Utah Psychology undergraduate with a background in research in Material Informatics.

-I like to create things.
+I don't have much to say about myself. *blushes*